StartSteps-Digital-Education-GmbH/Module-4-modern-backend/Week-16/afternoon/3-Socket-Context-(Client-side).md

 **Explanation:**

 - The `socketId` is rendered inside a `<div>` element, allowing you to see the connected socket’s ID in the UI.
+- **Common Practice:** Returning JSX in the `return` statement to render the UI based on the component’s state.

 ### Step 5.6: Export the `App` Component